 A stiff or dry sourdough starter has a lower hydration level, resulting in a firm and less sticky texture compared to wet starters.
 It typically resembles a dough-like consistency, making it easier to work with and maintain.

-Step 2: Stir the mixture until well combined, ensuring all the flour is hydrated and no dry pockets remain.
+Step 2: Mix with wooden spoon until well combined, ensuring all the flour is hydrated and no dry pockets remain.

-Step 4: Return the dough to the jar and cover it with a lid or plastic wrap, leaving a small opening for airflow.
+Step 4: Return the dough to the jar and cover it with a lid, leaving a small opening for airflow.

 Less Maintenance – Unlike a wet starter that requires frequent feeding, a dry starter can go weeks or even months without attention.